- Available on: Business and Enterprise plans

 - Scan status: When projects were last scanned, including live scanning indicators

 - CSV export: Export the projects table as a CSV file.
-The export includes project name, project ID, visibility, error/warning/info counts, last scan date, and last edited date.
+The export includes project name, project ID, publish status, error/warning/info counts, last scan date, and last edited date.

 Supply chain security